The rise and fall of ISIL explained

 Pushed out from many of its strongholds in Syria and besieged on all sides in the Iraqi city of Mosul, the Islamic State of Iraq and the Levant group (ISIL, also known as ISIS) is losing its territorial base in the very region that once incubated its growth.
-In May, the US Defense Intelligence Agency estimated that ISIL has lost and 45 percent in Syria since 2014.
+In May, the US Defense Intelligence Agency estimated that ISIL has lost 65 percent of its land in Iraq and 45 percent in Syria since 2014.

 With the group‘s presence in the region greatly diminished, questions arise over who will fill the vacuum left by its retreat.